MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 | Company            |                    | Customer/Vendor    |
 |                    |                    | Sale/Purchase      |

-Now, assume you’re recording a purchase of goods in Payables Management, and the shipping method is **pickup**.
+Now, assume you're recording a purchase of goods in Payables Management, and the shipping method is **pickup**.
 The tax schedule assigned to the vendor appears as the default schedule, and the following taxes are charged: